qortalistas/jocqey/README.md

 These scripts are adapted from the original startStopScripts from qortal-core.

-Ths scripts are ultimately meant to end up in the "qortal" folder of the Qortal server.
+These scripts are ultimately meant to end up in the "qortal" folder of the Qortal server.
 But during development they can be kept in a separate folder, and all scripts named "optional_*" are meant to handle this scenario.